ausseabed/qax/docs/user_manual_qax_data_inputs.rst

 | Uncertainty       |
 +-------------------+

-One multiband geotiff must only contain the above bands named correctly.
+One multiband GeoTIFF must only contain the above bands named correctly.

 Two BAG files are required one with main band depth and the other with a main band containing sounding density.

-Some processing software may not enable this as such it is recomended to create multiband geotiff in most circumstances until further work has been put into the BAG format specification to enable density metadata within a single file.
+Some processing software may not enable this as such it is recommended to create multiband GeoTIFF in most circumstances until further work has been put into the BAG format specification to enable density metadata within a single file.
 We have implemented BAG functionality for future use and is available however.